-The increase in Performance and Security Solutions revenue for the three-month period ended March 31, 2017, as compared to the same period in 2016, was due to increased demand across all major product lines, with especially strong growth in our Cloud Security Solutions.
-Cloud Security Solutions revenue for the three-month period ended March 31, 2017 was \$109.8 million, as compared to \$80.7 million for the three-month period ended March 31, 2016.
+The increase in Performance and Security Solutions revenue for the three- and six-month periods ended June 30, 2017, as compared to the same periods in 2016, was due to increased demand across all major product lines, with especially strong growth in our Cloud Security Solutions.
+Cloud Security Solutions revenue for the three- and six-month periods ended June 30, 2017 was \$115.1 million and \$224.9 million, respectively, as compared to \$87.0 million and \$167.6 million for the three- and six-month periods ended June 30, 2016, respectively.
+The revenue growth rate for our Performance and Security solutions is likely to be lower during the remainder of 2017 due to expected moderation of purchases of lower-end web performance solutions by our media customers.

-The decline in the year-over-year revenue in Media Delivery Solutions revenue for the three-month period ended March 31, 2017 was primarily the result of decreased traffic from the Internet Platform Customers, resulting from their "do-it-yourself" efforts in delivering their content.
-Our Media Delivery Solutions revenue for other customers increased by 3% for the three-month period ended March 31, 2017, as compared to the same period in 2016, which was attributed to increased traffic served to these customers.
-However, the increase in traffic was at a slower rate than we have experienced historically, primarily due to moderation of traffic growth in the U.S. and particularly within our gaming vertical.
-We expect the Media Delivery Solutions revenue growth rate to continue to moderate during the three-month period ended June 30, 2017 as compared to the three-month period ended March 31, 2017, and it is possible that the revenue growth rate for the second half of 2017 will be lower than recent growth rates.
+The decline in the year-over-year revenue in Media Delivery Solutions revenue for the three- and six-month periods ended June 30, 2017 was primarily the result of decreased traffic from the Internet Platform Customers, resulting from their "do-it-yourself" efforts in delivering their content.
+Our Media Delivery Solutions revenue for other customers decreased by 5% and 1% for the three- and six-month periods ended June 30, 2017, respectively, as compared to the same period in 2016, which was attributed to traffic growth deceleration, most notably in the U.S. We expect Media Delivery Solutions revenue to continue to moderate during the second half of 2017.

-The increase in Services and Support Solutions revenue for the three-month period ended March 31, 2017, as compared to the same period in 2016, was primarily due to purchases of upgrades to services by our existing customers and event-driven services as our customers relied on our services professionals to help execute live media events.
+The increase in Services and Support Solutions revenue for the three- and six-month periods ended June 30, 2017, as compared to the same periods in 2016, was primarily due to purchases of upgrades to services by our existing customers and increased demand for professional services to help execute live media events.